-- 244. Plaintiffs incorporate the allegations of Paragraphs 1 through and including 219 as if fully set forth herein. - 245.
-On and before their 2015 policy anniversary, Plaintiffs and Class members had acquired significant cash values as part of their universal life insurance policies. - 246.
-Plaintiffs' and Class members' policy cash values were specific and identifiable, and were the Plaintiff's and Class members' personal property. - 247.
-Beginning on their policy anniversary after August 31, 2015, and continuing every month thereafter, USFL caused money to be withdrawn from the Plaintiffs' and Class members' cash value accounts and deposited into USFL and/or AXA accounts. - 248.
-In so doing, USFL has exerted ownership and dominion over the Plaintiffs' and Class members' personal property in denial of the Plaintiffs' and Class members' rights. - 249.
-As a direct and proximate result of USFL's conduct, Plaintiffs and members of the putative Class have been damaged in an amount to be determined at trial.
+- 244. Plaintiff incorporates the allegations of Paragraphs 1 through and including 219 as if fully set forth herein. - 245.
+On and before their 2015 policy anniversary, Plaintiff and the Class members had acquired significant cash values as part of their universal life insurance policies. - 246.
+Plaintiff's and Class members' policy cash values were specific and identifiable, and were the Plaintiff's and Class members' personal property.

+- 247. Beginning on their policy anniversary after August 31, 2015, and continuing every month thereafter, USFL caused money to be withdrawn from the Plaintiff's and Class members' cash value accounts and deposited into USFL and/or AXA accounts. - 248.
+In so doing, USFL has exerted ownership and dominion over the Plaintiff's and Class members' personal property in denial of the Plaintiff's and Class members' rights. - 249.
+As a direct and proximate result of USFL's conduct, Plaintiff and members of the putative Class have been damaged in an amount to be determined at trial.
+Plaintiff and Class members are entitled to punitive damages and all other relief this Court orders in the interest of justice whether in law or equity.